AviatrixSystems/Docs/HowTos/tag_firewall.rst

 5. Example Use Case
 ---------------------

-Say you have a group of EC2 instances or a group of AWS Workspace instance.
+Say you have a group of EC2 instances or a group of AWS Workspace instances.
 You would like to set up policies to allow them to access a database which itself consists of a group of nodes.

 You can create a tag, name it my-app and configure the list of IP addresses associated with each instance with a name.
 You can then create a second tag, name it my-database, and configure the list of IP addresses associated with each instance with a name.